gzsombor/rufm/Readme.md

 Of course you can run shell commands as well.
 Use **:** to run a shell command.
 If you use tab, the same as in renaming happens.
 Note that this is not going to spawn the command.
 It's only collecting the output.
 So you won't be able to open vim for example in the same terminal.

-### Favourites-list
+### Favourites list

-To navigate use the same keys as in the file-list.
+To navigate use the same keys as in the file list.
-Enter switches to the selected favourite path and back to the file-list.
+Enter switches to the selected favourite path and back to the file list.

-### Search-tab
+### Search tab

 Enter applies the search and switches back to the file-list.